AlberthMartin/TrainingManagementSystem/README.md

 #  Fullstack MERN training management system

+- Full-stack web app with authentication for managing personalized workouts, logging sessions, and tracking completed workouts and statistics.

-A modern, full-featured training management system built using the **MERN stack** —
+- Built using the **MERN stack** —
 **MongoDB**, **Express**, **React**, and **Node.js** — with **Chakra UI** for elegant design and **JWT authentication** for secure user login and session management.

 ---